luk036/ellipsoid-method/cutting_plane.md

 Example - Profit maximization (cont'd)
 -------------------------------------

--   The formulation is not in the convex form.
+-   The formulation is not in convex form.
 -   Rewrite the problem in the following form: $$\begin{array}{ll}
       \text{maximize} & t \\
       \text{subject to} & t  + v_1 x_1  + v_2 x_2 \le p A x_1^{\alpha} x_2^{\beta}\\